The Hazlitt Story

-James Roberts Hazlitt (son of David and Clarissa) and wife Mary Miller purchased a neighboring farm and relocated their family to the home on property.
-The farm was then passed on to William Herbert Hazlitt and his wife Inez LaMoreaux and then James (Jim) R. Hazlitt and his bride Elizabeth (Betty) Voorhees.
+James Roberts Hazlitt (son of David and Clarissa) and wife Mary Miller purchased a farm adjacent to the land James' parents owned and they relocated their family to the home on property.
+The farm was then passed on to William Herbert Hazlitt and his wife Inez LaMoreaux.
+And later, passed onto James (Jim) R. Hazlitt and his bride Elizabeth (Betty) Voorhees.

 Two brothers in the same business.

 Jim and Betty’s two sons, James (Jim) R. and Jerome (Jerry) V. Hazlitt divided the land and both operated vineyards on the property.